Tender Jargon Buster

 Alcatel Mandatory Standstill Period

-Minimum 10 day period following a decision to award a contract tendered via OJEU.
-Its aim is to allow unsuccessful bidders the opportunity to challenge the decision before the contract is signed.
+Minimum 10-day period following a decision to award a high-value contract tendered.
+This allows unsuccessful bidders the opportunity to challenge the decision before the contract is signed.
 Named after two linked European Court of Justice cases known as the Alcatel case.

 A solution offered as an alternative to the tender specification.
 Normally an innovative approach with benefits over and above the stated requirement in terms of cost and/or performance.
 Also known as variant bid.